AliNisarAhmed/knighty-knight/README.md

 # Knighty Knight

 A Chess Knight movement training app.
-Can you reach to the a1 square from h8 square while avoiding the enemy Queen standing at d5?
+Can you take your knight, standing at h8, to the a1 square (while visiting all the squares not under attack) while avoiding the enemy Queen standing at d5?

 ***